Gilbertindustries/Librecut/README.md

 To flash this firmware onto the Cricut mainboard, you will need an **AVR Programmer** (such as a USBasp, AVRISP, or an **Arduino** running the [ArduinoISP sketch](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/)).

+You will also need the [Arduino IDE](https://www.arduino.cc/en/software/) to compile Librecut.

 ### 1. Board Header Location & Layout

 Locate header **`J5`** on the Cricut mainboard.
 Looking at the **top view** of the board, the pin arrangement relative to the silkscreen is structured as follows: